ArrayList listIterator() returns a list iterator over the elements in this list. It is a bi-directional iterator which is fail-fast in nature.

 – if the index is out of range (less than 0 or greater than list size).

-Java program to iterate an arraylist using list iterator obtained through listIterator()
+The following Java program iterates an ArrayList using a list iterator obtained through listIterator()

-method.
-We will learn to iterate the list in forward and backward direction.
+method and iterates the list in the forward and backward directions.

 Program output.

-ListIterator supports to add and remove elements in the list while we are iterating over it.
+ListIterator supports adding and removing elements in the list while we are iterating over it.

 next()